Updated on March 27th, 2023

 The afternoon finished with an opportunity to buy some jewellery (San women make beads out of ostrich shells) & they performed a few songs while the men showed off their dance moves.
-A unique & memorable experience all round – thoroughly recommended & you can watch the video HERE!
+A unique & memorable experience all round – thoroughly recommended & you can watch the video.

 Weekends at N/a’ankuse are a little lighter on the work.
-You are put into larger groups to get the essential tasks covered.
+We were put into larger groups to get the essential tasks covered.
 I was lucky on my first Saturday that this involved Baboon Walk – soon to become my favourite activity!

 6. Baboon Walk

-Here you take the smaller baboons out of their enclosures for a short walk away from the farm where they can effectively run free for a couple of hours.
+Here you take the smaller baboons out of their enclosures for a short walk away from the farm.
+There they can effectively run free for a couple of hours.

-Once we got to the trees they were free to do what they wanted which included sleeping on us, grooming us, walking over us, sitting on or with us, or choosing to completely ignore us.
+Once we got to the trees they were free to do what they wanted.
+This included sleeping on us, grooming, walking over or sitting on us, or completely ignore us.
 If you stood up you could become a new game & they liked to be swung around – great fun watching the joy on their faces!
-If you sat near the tree we were warned they could jump on us which could be a shock if you didn’t know they were coming, or just pee on us from a height!
+If you sat near the tree we were warned they could jump on us which could be a big shock.
+Or just pee on us from a height!

 When it was time to leave we just started walking again, they followed & most impressively knew which enclosure to head for on our return.
-Shrinky was one of the group who was picked up as a baby with brain damage.
+One of the group, Shrinky, was picked up as a baby with brain damage.
 She was adorable and as we got to the end of the walk I said “Hello” & she reached up to be carried.

 Saturday afternoon was a quick feed where I discovered another new favourite – Porcupina, the porcupine.
-She had great fun wrestling the food from me while I was distributing it into wooden rings (created during an enrichment session to make feeding more interesting for her) and trying to avoid getting jabbed by one of her long spines.
+She had great fun wrestling the food from me while I was distributing it into wooden rings.
+My fellow volunteers created the rings during an enrichment session to make feeding more interesting for her.
+I found it a challenge to feed while trying to avoid getting jabbed by one of her long spines.